-Full Audit Report for 2021 Published Online
+Audit Report for 2022 Published Online

-The Office of the Auditor-General for Bauchi State produced and published the full audit report for 2021135 financial year electronically on a dedicated website.
+The Office of the Auditor-General for Bauchi State published the audit report for 202237 financial year electronically on a dedicated website.
 Making the full audit report freely available to citizens enhances civic advocacy and investigative journalism using audit information.

-Implementation of Audit Recommendations for 2020 Ongoing
+Implementation of Audit Recommendations for 2021 Ongoing